Gene Ontology: Annotation

-Supporting information, depending on GO term and evidence used and supplementary information, such as the conditions the function is observed under, may also be included in a GO annotation.
+Supporting information, depending on the GO term and evidence used, and supplementary information, such as the conditions the function is observed under, may also be included in a GO annotation.

 The evidence code comes from a controlled vocabulary of codes, the Evidence Code Ontology, covering both manual and automated annotation methods.
 For example, Traceable Author Statement (TAS) means a curator has read a published scientific paper and the metadata for that annotation bears a citation to that paper; Inferred from Sequence Similarity (ISS) means a human curator has reviewed the output from a sequence similarity search and verified that it is biologically meaningful.
 Annotations from automated processes (for example, remapping annotations created using another annotation vocabulary) are given the code Inferred from Electronic Annotation (IEA).
 In 2010, over 98% of all GO annotations were inferred computationally, not by curators, but as of July 2, 2019, only about 30% of all GO annotations were inferred computationally.

-As these annotations are not checked by a human, the GO Consortium considers them to be marginally less reliable and they are commonly to higher level, less detailed terms.
+As these annotations are not checked by a human, the GO Consortium considers them to be marginally less reliable and they are commonly to a higher level, less detailed terms.
 Full annotation data sets can be downloaded from the GO website.
 To support the development of annotation, the GO Consortium provides workshops and mentors new groups of curators and developers.

 Many machine learning algorithms have been designed and implemented to predict Gene Ontology annotations.